Eden Ramblers: First season

 They immediately entered a team in the first grade competition and joined Auckland Rugby League foundation clubs Ponsonby United, City Rovers, North Shore Albions, and Newton Rangers.
 They also held their early practises at the Avondale Racecourse.
 They held a practice match with Ponsonby on the Avondale Racecourse on 13 May.
 They had a bye in the first round and so played an A and B match at the racecourse in order to select a “junior team”.
 They then entered a team in the third grade as well as their senior side in A grade.
 The results for the third grade were only partially reported.
 The side had 2 wins and 3 losses reported.

 The Eden Ramblers first playing squad was Mew, Bert Denyer, John Denyer, Noone, Bob (Robert) Biggs, Prosser, W. Fairweather, Morrow, Don Kenealy, Ray, Brett, J Cummings, A. Walker, Harris (2), O. Patterson, and R. McGowan.
 Their first ever official match was played against Ponsonby United at Victoria Park on 27 May.
 They were defeated 49 points to 10.
 Their first ever win, which was their only one of the season was against Newton Rangers on 22 July at the Auckland Domain.
 They won the match 14 to 5 with Don Kenealy scoring a try, Harris 2, Fairweather 1, and Kenealy kicking a penalty.

 J. Cummings became their first representative player when he was selected in the forwards to play for Auckland against New Zealand on 10 June.

 During the season they held a dance at Avondale, and another at Point Chevalier.
 They had also rented out the Point Chevalier Hall for two nights a week for eight months.

-They were to hold their 1912 annual concert there as well.
+1912 Season

+Their committee in 1912 was president Mr. John Bollard, M.P., vice presidents, Messrs.
+T. Dignan, John Potter, T.B.
+Clay, T. Kennealy, A.W.
+Page, A. Grandison, T. gardiner, Anderson, Robertson, J. Hankin, T.J.
+McIvor, Muir, Alley, W. Faulder, Dr. Rossiter, Secretary treasurer and delegate to the Auckland Rugby League; Mr. T.G.
+McIlroy; Assistant secretary, Mr. H. Morrow; Players delegates Messrs.
+Biggs, Kennealey, social committee, Messrs.
+W. and H. Fairweather, Dwyer, Biggs and Patterson.
+They were to hold their 1912 annual concert once again in the Point Chevalier Hall.

-The 1912 season also saw they field a third grade team once again.
+The 1912 season also saw them field a third grade team once again.
 Of their reported matches they won 3 and lost 3 and finished mid table.
 Eden also fielded a fourth grade side which was reported to have won 1 game and lost 3 with a handful of other scores not reported.
 Then in 1913 they fielded two sides in the third grade and one in the fourth grade.